nosas/blog/toonvision/multiclassification/article.md

 ## The ToonVision dataset

 There doesn't exist a dataset for ToonVision, so I've been creating one from scratch.
-It's a laborious task involving manully taking screenshots, correctly labeling them, and organizing them.
+It's a laborious task involving manually taking screenshots, correctly labeling them, and organizing them.
 At the time of writing, the dataset is incredibly imbalanced.
 Creating these classifiers and pairing them with object detectors will allow us to automate the labeling and organizing task in the future.
 Until then, let's revise our dataset considerations.